LeventeKalman02/Project-Interstellar-Vendetta/README.md

 ## Main Issues & Bugs Faced During Development
 - Snapping of objects to the hand at the incorrect location on the object.
 Adjusted in editor and setting the default values to snap correctly.
 - Hand Model/Animation stopped working.
 Research, testing and bug fixes carried out to try to solve the issue.
+-  Minor bug/issue.
+Hand model cannot be disabled while holding weapons.
+Decided not to fix as of now.